khulnasoft-lab/design.khulnasoft.com/doc/navigation.md

 ]
 ```

-Each item can have children that will be nested in a `<details>` element.
+Each item can have children that will be toggled with a `<button>`.
 Such items should define
 an `items` property. `path` is optional for parent items.
 In the following example,
 **My nested page** is accessible at `/my-nested-page` and is nested under **My category** in the
-navbar:
+navigation:

 ```json
 [